AliShazly/ascii-py/README.md

 arguments:
+  -h, --help            show this help message and exit -f, --file            Specify an image file to turn into ASCII.
+  -u, --url             Specify an image URL to turn into ASCII.
-  -h, --help            show this help message and exit -r, --resolution      Width to resize the image to, in pixels.
+  -r, --resolution      Width to resize the image to, in pixels.
 Higher value
                         means more detail.
 Default=100 --html                Output an HTML file containing the result to the